Welcome to Belfast

 There are a host of decent restaurants in the vicinity of Queen’s.
 Deanes, and Molly’s Yard are all top quality on the upper end of the scale.
 Drennan’s on University St. has a lovely atmosphere and is b.y.o.
-For something a little more exotic check out Archana on Dublin Rd or Sakura on Botanic.
+For something a little more exotic check out Archana on Dublin Rd or or Bao Bun on Botanic Avenue.
 The Barking Dog on Malone Rd (just past the Bot) is also great and has some good lunchtime deals during the week.

 While the Cathedral Quarter may have the edge on the cool places to be seen in Belfast, there are plenty of options for a post-work drink closer to campus.
 The Metro Bar on the Crescent is great for quiet drinks or with a group.
 The Parlour on Eglantine has plenty of space and always has a bit of life to it.
-Venturing towards town, choices are Lavery’s and one of the newer additions, Filthy Mc Nasty’s (Dublin Road) which has a great beer garden and cocktail room.
+Venturing towards town, choices include Lavery’s or Filthy Mc Nasty’s (Dublin Road) which has a great beer garden and cocktail room.

-Stay in touch with social events happening in the Graduate School or around QUB by following us on Twitter (@QUB_gradschool), and facebook and consulting The Graduate School Weekly Update.
+Stay in touch with social events happening in the Graduate School or around QUB by following us on Twitter (@qubgradschool), and Facebook (The Graduate School) and consulting The Graduate School Weekly Update.